A VAR_IN_OUT variable is an input/output variable, which is part of a POU interface and serves

 Read/write access remotely:

-variables cannot be directly read or written remotely via<function block instance name>.<variable name>
+VAR_IN_OUTvariables cannot be directly read or written remotely via<function block instance name>.<variable name>.
+This works only forVAR_INPUTandVAR_OUTPUTvariables. -

 Passing string variables: If a string variable is passed as an argument, then the actual variable and the formal variable should have the same length.
 Otherwise the passed string can be manipulated unintentionally.
 This problem does not occur in the case of